The UK left the European Union on 31 January 2020. This process is often known as 'Brexit'.

 You may have questions about what Brexit means for you.
 You might have questions about the availability of medicines or food, or how EU citizens living in Scotland may be affected.

-This site provides information and guidance to help you prepare for Brexit, including a 'no deal' situation.
+This site provides information and guidance to help you prepare for Brexit.
 Not all information is available at this time.
 Regular updates will be made to this site as new information becomes available.

 Brexit could include changes to a number of different things in your day to day life.
 For more information, select an area below: